slabstech/gaganyatri.com/_posts/books/mine/adv_sagar/2000-01-01-adv_of_sagar_p1.md

 ### Adventure's of Sagar

-This is the story of the Kid (I might have ???)
+The story of the Kid

+##### Index
+- Breaking bones after a panenka
+- Night Out bust by Patrol
+- The Wolf Pack
+- SwatKats Dream
+- Hit and Miss : The One